mossicrue/rancher-bible/rancher-certs-lv1/week4/04-namespaces/04-resource-quotas.md

 - Navigate to the "Cluster" details page using the Cluster Manager dropdown menu and click on the "Projects/Namespaces" link

-- In the namespace entry you want to update resource quotas click on its "kebab" menu and select "Edit"
+- In the namespace entry you want to update resource quotas click on its ""3 dots"" menu and select "Edit"

 - Set the Resource Quotas you want customize for this namespace